 We are part of the secular, national and international Emmaus movement.
 It began in post war Paris, where homelessness and poverty were big issues.
 It was the brainchild of Abbé Pierre - an MP, Catholic priest and former member of the French Resistance.
 When he met people in need, he chose to help them to help themselves, instead of providing charity.
-This simple premise saw vulnerable people begin to rebuild their confidence, sense of dignity, trust and self-respect as well as developing new skills, relationships and self-belief.
+This simple premise saw vulnerable people begin to rebuild their confidence, sense of dignity, trust and self-respect, as well as developing new skills, relationships and self-belief.

-These early "Companions" (as members of Emmaus communities came to be known) set about building houses for homeless families and began collecting things that people no longer wanted and selling them on.
-This saw the start of the first Emmaus social enterprises, with Companions actively working in their own communities.
-It is also the beginnings of what we might now call 'upcycling' and the increasing contribution Emmaus Communities now make towards caring for the environment.
+These early 'Companions' (as members of Emmaus communities came to be known) set about building houses for homeless families and began collecting things that people no longer wanted and selling them on.
+This saw the start of the first Emmaus social enterprise, with Companions actively working in their own communities.
+It is also the beginning of what we might now call 'upcycling' and the increasing contribution Emmaus Communities now make towards caring for the environment.

-Abbé Pierre's approach also sparked one of the most important parts of the Emmaus ethos, which is 'Solidarity' - working to help someone less fortunate than yourself.
-Acts of solidarity can vary from raising money for a charity that means a lot to a Companion or particular Emmaus Community, to doing work to help someone else in the wider local community.
+Abbé Pierre's approach also sparked one of the most important parts of the Emmaus ethos - 'Solidarity' - working to help someone less fortunate than yourself.
+Acts of Solidarity can vary from raising money for a charity that means a lot to a Companion or particular Emmaus Community, to helping someone in the wider local community.
 Work and Solidarity boost both self-respect and self-belief.